 So, when you are approaching someone and asking them to do something for you, frame it in terms of how it will help them.

-Be mindful of whether you are focusing on you too much when asking others for help, advice or input.
+Be mindful of whether you are focusing on yourself too much when asking others for help, advice or input.

 16. Embrace imperfection and incompleteness